West Nile Virus Surveillance Overview

 WNV surveillance also includes collecting and submitting dead birds to a laboratory for testing.
 Birds that are eligible for testing include crows, blue jays, sparrows, starlings, robins, grackles, finches, flycatchers, catbirds, swallows, cardinals, mocking birds, warblers, wrens, other perching birds and small hawks or owls.
 The birds must be freshly deceased with no signs of decomposition or apparent cause of death other than disease.
 From May through October, residents who live in Clinton County who observe an eligible bird should contact the Health Department immediately to determine if a bird is acceptable for testing, call 618-594-2723.
 If the bird is not acceptable for testing, use gloves or an inverted plastic bag to place the carcass in a garbage bag, which can then be disposed of in your regular trash.

 Vector control is any method to limit or eradicate the mammals, birds, insects or other arthropods which transmit disease pathogens.
 The most frequent type of vector control is mosquito control.
-Non-mosquito vectors of human disease includes, but is not limited to ticks, rodents, roaches nuisance birds and bats.
+Non-mosquito vectors of human disease includes, but is not limited to ticks, fleas, rodents, nuisance birds and bats.
 The Health Department assists with vector nuisance complaints and concerns.

 If you observe or come into contact with a sick or injured animal, please contact Clinton County Animal Control at 618-594-4483 to have the animal collected and find out whether or not the animal should be submitted for rabies testing.
 If you think you have been infected with rabies, immediately contact your primary care physician for treatment.